The best local movers for Boston to Providence moves

 - Providence is considered to be less safe than Boston with a score of 50.16 vs Boston’s 60.12.

-- Air quality in Providence is good, and in Boston it's good.
+- Air quality in Providence is Good, and in Boston it’s Good.

 - State licensing: In Rhode Island, the Rhode Island Public Utilities Commission (RIPUC) is responsible for providing regulation and oversight of the moving and storage industry.
 The state maintains a database of licensed movers, though some information may not be current.
 To verify that the movers you’re considering are licensed, insured, and authorized to provide relocation services without the state, check the above link and call (401) 780-9700.
-Make sure the moving company you use has a license before hiring.
+Always verify licensing details before committing to a mover.

 - State regulator: You can verify a Rhode Island moving license and its status through the state’s public utilities commission.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 In Rhode Island, movers often provide Released Value Protection at no additional cost, offering coverage at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or explore third-party insurance options.
 Prioritize understanding coverage limits, potential extra costs, and reading reviews before choosing an insurance plan for your move.

 Where to live in Providence